piratesteam/POC/README.md

 * The environment of the game, the story, characters, game plays, the artwork, and so on.

 ## Application Structure
-Our project application consist of following parts and subparts:
+Our project application consist of following parts and subparts:<br>
 ![image](https://user-images.githubusercontent.com/51989436/62023526-eb541600-b1ee-11e9-8fe5-097f03f87ced.png)

 ## Design Schema